Wind Power, PV Collection, Passive Solar Design, Geothermal HVAC, etc.

 SES assesses the performance of systems by inspection and engineering judgment, measuring system loads, analyzing historical data and observing patterns of usage by occupants and owners.
 Setback procedures, time of day optimizations and equipment usage are all studied to ensure appropriate energy efficient policies are in place.

-Human Factors
+Human Factor

 Green Technologies

-We assess your site for the potential of introducing renewable energy producing technologies such as solar, wind or geothermal energy.
+We assess your site for the potential of introducing renewable energy producing technologies such as harnessing solar, wind or geothermal energy.

 Top of Page